joneavila/dissatisfaction-models/README.md

 To run from MATLAB: `>> utteranceLevel`

+### Logistic regression model

+For 'ja' annotations.
+Regressor MAE is 0.432.
+Baseline MAE is 0.257 (same baseline as linear regression model).

 ## Dialog-level k-NN model

 A k-nearest neighbor classifier using MATLAB's `fitcknn` function.
 The MAE is